MooersLab/pymolsnips/README.md

 ```
 Snippets for other program languages are found [here](https://github.com/tommyshem/micro-snippets-plugin/tree/master/snippets).

-`Alt-S` is mapped to the `snipperinset` command which inserts the snippet specified by a tabtrigger name.
+`Alt-S` is mapped to the `snippet0insert` command which inserts the snippet specified by a tabtrigger name.
 `Alt-W` advances the cursort to the next tabstop.
 `Alt-A` ends the editing the snippet.
 `Alt-D` deletes the snippet that is being edited.